liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 ![Figure 12.12: User Group Actions](../../images/01-editing-a-user-group.png)

 As with the other resources in the portal, you can click the *Actions* button next to a user group to perform various operations on that group.

 **Edit:** allows you to modify the name or description of the user group.

-**Permissions:** lets you define which roles have permissions to manage various features of the user group.
+**Permissions:** lets you define which roles have permissions to view, edit, delete, assign members to the user group, etc.

-**Site Permissions:** lets you define which roles have permissions to manage various features the user group's site template.
+**Site Permissions:** lets you define which roles have permissions to manage the user group site, including administering pages, staging????, ...

 **Manage Site Pages:** allows you to add pages to the site template, import or export pages, organize the page hierarchy, modify the look and feel of the pages, add a logo, or access other options from the Manage Site interface.